 In our example, we created a dashboard named common-dashboard on a common dataset and placed it in a shared folder named common-assets, for which access is granted to both groups red-customer-grp and blue-customer-grp.

-• The red-customer-reader-1 user has access to the red customer sales dashboard
+red-customer-reader-1user has access to the red customer sales dashboard - The

 The following screenshot demonstrates the second scenario, in which all users have access to the common sales dashboard.
 However, based on the user logged in, row-level security is applied, and each user sees their respective data in the same dashboard:

-• The internal admin user can see records for both red_customer and blue_customer
+- The internal admin user can see records for both

 Conclusion